• Who We are

 Countdown finished!

-The 2025 National Foster & Kinship Care Conference: Empowering Carers to Transform Lives,
+The 2025 National Foster & Kinship Care Conference: Empowering Carers to Transform Lives, will be held in Sydney on 28-30 November.

 The conference will be focused on bringing together foster and kinship carers from across Australia to connect and share, as well as hearing from experts on practical subjects and supports to empower carers on their journey.